jomas007/biosignals-time-series-dataset/README.md

 # Biosignals Time Series Dataset

 This repository aims to present the development of research in computer vision and information processing applied to the detection of human biosignals.
-As a first milestone, the proposal and development of a dataset are presented to enable the training of neural networks from signal signatures in time series.
+As a first milestone, the proposal, and development of a dataset are presented to enable the training of neural networks from signal signatures in time series.

 ## Research Objective